matt-cook/corpchaps.com/get-started/shadow-a-corporate-chaplain.md

       BUY NOW ($1,450)
     </a>

-*PLEASE NOTE: A **$725 down payment** is required at checkout.
+*NOTE: Total price does not include your transportation to and from Madison, Wis., housing, or food.
+A **$725 down payment** is required at checkout.
 You will pay your balance upon finalizing your Shadow Day arrangements via phone or email.
 For questions regarding the payment process, please [email Steve](mailto:steve@corpchaps.com).*